albhultd/qrgen/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Install the required dependencies using requirements.txt:
+2. Install the required dependencies using requirements.txt or:

     ```
     pip install pyqrcode